 Our attorneys can also assist in planning for other life events, such as moving into a nursing home.
 Though Medicaid will help pay for senior care, improperly filed paperwork and other problems could force you to pay out of pocket for nursing home living.
 We can help you create a plan to find the right nursing home for your needs and make sure you get the most from Medicaid assistance when the time comes.

-At Fouts Law Group, our Atlanta estate planning attorneys can help you create a multi-faceted plan to protect your assets and your health in nearly any circumstance.
+At Fouts Law Group, our estate planning attorneys in Atlanta can help you create a multi-faceted plan to protect your assets and your health in nearly any circumstance.
 Call us today at (678) 242-8344 for a free, no-obligation consultation.